 - Attachments – Avoid attachments so that your email is not inadvertently blocked or marked as spam.
 Instead, provide accessible links to the files you wish to send using Google Drive or Dropbox.
 This may include press releases, media assets, or other downloadable to support your pitch.

-- Time your emails – Ideally, send your emails between Tuesday – Friday from 8AM – 11AM.
+- Time your emails – Right Inbox is great tool for this.
+It will automatically send your emails at the specified time to ensure your not sending your emails in the middle of the night for journalists in different timezones.
+Ideally, send your emails between Tuesday – Friday from 8AM – 11AM.
 This infographic by SendGrid (from 2012) provides compelling data on the best days and times to send emails.
 Reporters surveyed prefer to be pitched via email in the early morning.
 However, due to the large volume of weekend mail, the participants also suggested to wait until Tuesday, so that they can clear their inbox on Monday.

 - Mass Mailings or Bcc: – Unless you want to significantly decrease the likelihood of success, don’t send mass emails.
 While it takes more time, try to personalize send emails individually.
 This also means you shouldn’t bcc: your intended recipients.